-[As amended by Constitutional Law No. 2008-33, Constitutional Law No. 2008-3 and Law No. 2012-16]
+[As amended by Constitutional Law No. 2008-33, Constitutional Law No. 2008-3, Law No. 2012-16 and Constitutional Law No. 2016-10]

-The Constitutional Council takes cognizance of the constitutionality of the laws, of the internal regulations of the National Assembly and of the international commitments, of the conflicts of competence between the executive and the legislative, [and] of the exceptions [pleadings] of unconstitutionality raised before the Supreme Court.
+The Constitutional Council takes cognizance of the constitutionality of the laws and of the international commitments, of the conflicts of competence between the executive power and the legislative power, as well as of the exceptions [pleadings] of unconstitutionality raised before the Court of Appeal or the Supreme Court.